sipeed/MaixPy/docs/doc/en/peripheral/uart.md

 Through the board’s serial port, you can communicate with other microcontrollers or SoCs.
 For example, MaixCAM can perform human detection and send the detected coordinates to an STM32/Arduino via the serial port.

-## Choosing the Appropriate I2C to Use
+## Choosing the Appropriate UART to Use

 First, we need to know which pins and I2C interfaces are available on the device, as shown below: